Skip to Content

 • In a separate bowl mix together the flour, cocoa powder and muscovado sugar.
 Stir through and break down any lumps in the sugar.

-• Pour the flour and sugar mixture into the melted chocolate, along with the chopped pecan nuts and stir well to combine.
+• Pour the flour and sugar mixture into the melted chocolate and stir to form a smooth brownie batter.

 • Pour the brownie mixture into the lined baking tin and place into the oven to cook for 1 hour.